Cemetery El Encinal

 Continue on Lighthouse Avenue under the tunnel where the street then becomes Del Monte Avenue.
 Keep to the right.
 At the 3rd traffic signal after going thru the tunnel turn right onto Camino El Estero (a McDonald's is on the corner).
 Continue to the 2nd stop sign and turn left onto Pearl Street.
 You will pass the City's "Dennis the Menace Park" on the left and the San Carlos Cemetery on the right.
 The next driveway on the right is the entrance to the City of Monterey El Encinal Cemetery.

-A quiet stroll through the cemetery evokes memories of such celebrated local as 'Doc' Ricketts, long-time companion of John Steinbeck; Flora Adams, infamous "madame" of Cannery Row; Sam Powers, bronc buster, stagecoach driver, and 17-Mile-Drive gatekeeper; Jack Swan, founder of California's First Theater; William Robinson, who served as a constable in 1850s and then as town marshal; and Emma Johnson, who took her place in the annals of Monterey history simply because "she was always right."
+A quiet stroll through the cemetery evokes memories of such celebrated locals as 'Doc' Ricketts, long-time companion of John Steinbeck; Flora Adams, infamous "madame" of Cannery Row; Sam Powers, bronc buster, stagecoach driver, and 17-Mile-Drive gatekeeper; Jack Swan, founder of California's First Theater; William Robinson, who served as a constable in 1850s and then as town marshal; and Emma Johnson, who took her place in the annals of Monterey history simply because "she was always right."